tegandbiscuits/lets-learn-rails-talk/use-rails.md

 Note:
 * But first, I want to make a small diversion
 * If this is your first experience with Rails, there's a good chance you're not very familiar with Ruby
-* It's a pretty intuitive language, but I want to go over a few things that will make it easier to understand this code
+* It's a pretty intuitive language, but I want to go over a few things that will make it easier to understand the code that you'll see

 ---